Pankaj-bit361/Syook-Assignment/README.md

 Start by accessing the frontend at https://syook-assignment-frontend.vercel.app/.
 Interact with the user interface to perform various actions.
 The frontend will communicate with the backend through the API routes mentioned above.
-Use the provided backend route URLs for specific functionalities, such as orders, customers, items, and vehicles.
-Additional Information
-For more details about how to use the API routes and their specific functionalities, refer to the source code or any provided API documentation.

-Support
-If you encounter any issues or need assistance, please feel free to contact our support team at pnkjvshsht1@gmail.com.